davecoll3/kokochen/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+* Navigation Bar
+  * The navigation bar is located at the top of the page and contains navigation links to all pages which are clearly visible in displays with a width of 576px or above.
+The user can easily identify which page they are on as it is highlighted in white text.
+The user is also provided with feedback when hovering over links to other pages as the text color changes to a lighter shade of grey when hovering over them.
+  * When the display witdth is 575px or below it collapses into a burger icon.
+All navigation links drop down when the burger icon is clicked and, again, the current page is highlighted in white text.
+  * These elememts are familiar and require little to no learning curve to use.
+* Callout Banner
+  * The callout banner displays an avatar image of the site owner, their name, and their profession/service offered, in order to introduce the user to the owner and purpose of the site.
+  * The background image used is an illustration of the site owner and fills the device viewport; it is reactive to all screen sizes and orientations while maintaining contrast levels with the heading text.
+* About Me Section
+  * This section introduces the user to the site owner and is reactive to all screen sizes and orientations.
+* The Footer
+  * The footer is loacted at the bottom of the page and contains social media links and copyright information, it is reactive to all screen sizes and orientations.
+  * The icons for each social media link provide feedback to the user upon hover over as they change to a different shade of grey.
+  * Each of the social media links opens in a new page as per best practice and to ensure a good user experience.
+* The My Work Page
+  * The My Work page displays works created by the page owner and contains text and images all of which are reactive to all screen sizes and orientations.
+  * The images are displayed in a row on larger devices and drop down onto a second line when the viewport width is 1199px or smaller.
+When the viewport width is smaller than 770px the images display in single file one on top of the other.
+* Gallery
+  * The gallery images are displayed in a rows of three on larger devices and change to rows of two when the viewport width is 1199px or smaller.
+When the viewport width is smaller than 770px the images display in single file one on top of the other.
+* Contact Me
+  * The contact me page allowes the user to contact the site owner and is reactive to all screen sizes and orientations.
+  * All inputs on the form, contained on the contact me page, must be completed in order to be submitted; this includes a valid email address being input in the email field.
+  * The submit button icons provides feedback to users upon hover over as it changes to a different shade of grey.
+* Back to Top Button
+  * As the navbar is not fixed, a back to top button was added to allow the user to easily return to the nagvigation links at any stage.
+This is particularly useful on mobile devices, particularly on the My Work and Gallery pages, as it avoids the need for excessive scrolling.

+## Browser Compatability

+[LambdaTest](https://www.lambdatest.com/) was used to test the site across a number of browsers, including:

+  * Chrome
+  * Safari
+  * Edge
+  * Firefox
+  * Opera

 &nbsp;

+## Bugs

+  * Home page background contrast
+  * Avatar position
+  * Social Media Links - shading
+  *

   * Added bootstrap link and tested for functionality.
   * Added font awesome link and tested for functionality.